 Promoting work/life balance is one way to make employees happier, increasing productivity.
 An intranet can aid in this by allowing workers to work efficiently from home.

 Staff members should be able to access their company intranet using an internet connection and login information from any location, providing them access to all the resources and collaborators required to do their tasks.

 Another significant possibility lies in the employee usage analytics of the system.
-As the individuals understand their role in the company, they can improve their understanding of the big picture.
+As individuals understand their role in the company, they can improve their understanding of the big picture.

 Managers can use the tool to relay feedback to the team members.
 Measuring your internal communications is the only method to determine your intranet’s effectiveness.

 You must know what is and is not working with your communications strategy to improve it.
 Investigating your communication data may teach you how various employees respond to your communications.